-Whether you’re looking for a big group all-night dance-a-thon, a quiet booth with some friends, or just a spot where you can take over and get sloppy, all your birthday bar answers are right here.
+Whether you’re looking for a big group all-night dance-a-thon, a quiet booth, or just a spot where you can take over and get sloppy, all your birthday bar answers are right here.

 We can help with your birthday eating too - check out the best LA restaurants for birthdays here.

-The cold reality is if you’re a low-key bar person, your options in West Hollywood are almost nonexistent.
-Save for Surly Goat, of course.
+It’s a cold reality: if you’re a low-key bar person, your options in West Hollywood are almost nonexistent.
+Save for Surly Goat.
 Located in a nondescript black building on Santa Monica, Surly Goat is one of the best rare beer bars in the entire city, and a surprisingly good spot for a big group.
 And don’t worry, the crowd isn’t just a bunch of pretentious dudes sitting around talking about acidity levels.
 There’s shuffleboard, arcade games, and a great side patio for all your birthday revelry.

 You want to do a house party this year, but you also live in a two-bedroom apartment with five people.
 Choose the next best thing and get yourself and your friends to Davey Wayne’s.
 This over-the-top Hollywood bar is certainly a production to get into (and very crowded once you’re there), but the fact is it’s still fun as sh*t.
 The place is designed to be a replica of a 1970’s house party, complete with live music in the living room and a snow-cone machine and hammocks in the astroturfed backyard.

 You go to a bar, you get a little drunk, and everybody goes home.
-If ever there was a time to mix up this boring routine, it's your birthday.
+If ever there was a time to mix up this boring routine, it’s your birthday.
 Head to Plaza instead.
-The drag bar on La Brea is easily one of the best and most unique nights you can have in LA, with one of the most diverse crowds you’ll find.
+The drag bar on La Brea is easily one of the best and most unique nights you can have in LA, with a great, diverse crowd.
 Despite looking like a closed-down laundromat from the outside, the space is actually quite large, with a dirt cheap (and cash only) bar, and performances throughout the night.
 Game changer: they give you a bag of Doritos for every drink you order.

 Someday we’ll all be rich enough to go to your destination birthday in Europe, but in the meantime you’re heading to the Pikey on Sunset.
-The traditional English bar doesn’t look like much from the outside, but the aggressive-themed interior is oddly comforting, and the crowd never gets too intolerable.
-But you’ve got your eyes on that private back room, with its own bar and enough room to get your dance on.
+The aggressive-themed interior is oddly comforting, and the crowd is far more relaxed than you’d typically find on Sunset.
+But you’ve got your eyes on that private back room, with its own bar and enough room to dance embarrassingly all night.

 The Arts District has no shortage of fantastic bars, but for our money, Resident is as good as it gets.
 Save for a pretty cool indoor performance space, the entire bar is outside.
-Long communal tables fill the main courtyard so nobody in the birthday crew will feel left out, the bar itself is in an Airstream, and there’s always a food truck for when the munchies hit.
+Long communal tables fill the main courtyard, the bar itself is in an Airstream, and there’s always a food truck for when the munchies hit.
 Doing a day party?
 No problem.
 There are water misters to keep things cool.

 Some people say Bigfoot Lodge’s woodsy theme is cheesy, and to them we say not cheesy enough.
-We live in the land of pool days in January and forest fire warnings for the majority of the year, give us those Yukon vibes all you want.
-Big Foot is always a good time thanks to its great cocktail list, an unpretentious crowd, and room to get a little rowdy on your most special day.
+We live in the land of pool days in January and forest fire warnings for the majority of the year, so give us those Yukon vibes all you want.
+Big Foot is always a good time thanks to its great cocktail list, an unpretentious crowd, and room to get a little rowdy.

 Hiding away on the second floor of the Roosevelt Hotel, it’s easy to forget about The Spare Room sometimes.
 But make no doubt it about, it’s one of the best bars in Hollywood.
 The place is actually massive, with a great bar area, plenty of booths, and two lanes of bowling to get your cardio in.
 But put your Lucky Strike fears away - this is old-fashioned bowling and scores are kept by actually writing them down.
 Just make sure you reserve a lane in advance.